November 3, 2024

 "She was a Guatemalan lady in her 70s," Roy remembers.
 "A little bitty lady.
 And she was running circles around him."

-Roy and his daughter Rebecca run their 1100-acre Jones Farm in north Alabama.
+Roy and daughter Rebecca run their 1100-acre Jones Farm in north Alabama.
 Their main crop?
 Fruit, with some vegetables, grown on 15 acres.
 During prime season, they need a dozen workers, sometimes more.

 For a spell, he'd tried hiring local folks.
 After all, that's how things worked, right?
 Growing up as a boy, Roy would get calls from neighboring farmers: we need help.
 Come work for us.